kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 Answer - X. ?

-72. Which is true of Sjogren’s syndrome?
+72. Which is true of Sjogrenb s syndrome?
 Answer - X. ?

 73. Which applies to rigid sigmoidoscopy?